 Even though people with DS have brain and body differences, they can participate in and enjoy family and community activities.
 They go to school and hold jobs.
 With proper guidance and exercise, people with DS can lead healthy, fulfilling lives.

 Physical activity is vital for people with DS.
 Regular physical activity can improve physical, mental, and social health.
 It also can prevent or improve many chronic conditions, such as:

 With the help of physical therapists, children and adults with DS can improve their ability to do things as they grow and age.
 Physical therapists are movement experts.
 They improve quality of life through hands-on care, education, and prescribed movement.

 A physical therapist can help children and adults with DS improve their:

 - Ability to do everyday tasks.

-A physical therapist will design a treatment program specific to your child's needs and goals that may include the following:
+A physical therapist will design a program specific to you or your child's needs.
+The program may include:

 1. Improving Developmental Skills